kean/Align/README.md

 ## Advanced

 By default, Align automatically activates created constraints.
 Using `Constraints` API, constraints are activated all of the same time when you exit from the closure.
-It gives you a chance to change `priority` of the constraints.
+It gives you a chance to change the `priority` of the constraints.

 ```swift
 Constraints(for: title, subtitle) { title, subtitle in